lucaduong/SaaS-Revenue-Churn-Analysis/README.md

 # Introduction

-This project analyzes a SaaS subscription dataset to evaluate business growth, customer retention, and profitability.
-SaaS companies often face two core challenges: acquiring customers efficiently while minimizing churn.
-The goal of this analysis was to identify the key drivers of recurring revenue, detect churn risks, and assess whether customer acquisition efforts are generating sustainable returns.

----

-# Business Problem
+## 1. Business Problem

-Many SaaS businesses grow revenue through new customer acquisition, but long-term success depends on retaining customers and maximizing lifetime value.
-High churn, weak product engagement, or expensive acquisition costs can reduce profitability even when top-line revenue is increasing.
+* The SaaS company is growing revenue through new customer acquisition, but high churn is reducing long-term profitability and efficiency.
+The key challenge is understanding which customer segments, acquisition channels, and product behaviors are driving churn so the business can improve retention and achieve sustainable growth.
 ---
 # Objectives